vatpac-technology/sops/docs/terminal/cairns.md

 IFR aircraft shall be processed via one of the following SIDs:

 a) RWY 15, Jets via SWIFT: SWIFT SID.
 Non-Jets via NONUM: NONUM SID
 b) RWY 33, All Jets: EAZEE SID, Radar Transition
-c) All others: Cairns SID(R)
+c) All others: CS (RADAR) SID

 !!!
 Note
     Non-jet aircraft may be issued a Visual Departure.